-Warning: The local highway authority, distributors, owners, contractors, lessors, and lessees are responsible for the assembly, maintenance, and repair of the BarrierGate[®] system.
-Failure to fulfill these RESPONSIBILITIES with respect to the assembly, maintenance, and repair of the BarrierGate[®] system could result in serious injury or death.
+WARNING: The local highway authority, distributors, owners, contractors, lessors, and lessees are RESPONSIBLE for the assembly, maintenance, and repair of the BarrierGate® 2.0 system.
+Failure to fulfill these RESPONSIBILITIES with respect to the proper assembly, maintenance, and repair of the BarrierGate® 2.0 system could result in serious injury and/ or death.

-Important: These instructions are for standard assemblies specified by the appropriate highway authority.
-In the event the specified system assembly, maintenance, or repair would result in a deviation from these assembly instructions, contact the appropriate highway authority engineer.
+These instructions are for standard assembly specified by the appropriate highway authority.
+In the event the specified system assembly, maintenance, or repair would require a deviation from standard assembly parameters, contact a Valtir representative.

-This manual must be available to the worker overseeing and/or assembling the product at all times.
-For additional copies, contact Valtir directly at (888) 323-6374.
+This manual must be available to the worker(s) overseeing and/or assembling the product at all times.
+For additional copies, contact Valtir at (888) 323-6374 or visit www.Valtir.com.

-The instructions contained in this manual supersede all previous information and manuals.
-All information, illustrations, and specifications in this manual are based on the latest BarrierGate[®] system information available to Valtir at the time of printing.
-We reserve the right to make changes at any time.
+The instructions contained in the manual supersede all previous information and manuals.
+All information, illustrations, and specifications in this manual are based on the latest BarrierGate® 2.0 system information available to Valtir at the time of printing.
+Valtir reserves the right to make changes at any time.
 Please contact Valtir to confirm that you are referring to the most current instructions.